afzaldepllc/digi-era-pro/Z- Docuuments-folder/COMPLETE-CRUD-IMPLEMENTATION-FINAL-VERSIONE.md

-# Complete CRUD Implementation Guide - DepLLC CRM
+# Complete CRUD Implementation Guide - Digi Era Pro CRM

 This comprehensive guide documents the complete CRUD implementation pattern used in the Department module, serving as a blueprint for creating new CRUD operations with security, validation, and best practices.